AdamFerguson/scalatra-scalaquery.g8/README.md

 - Open the [default website](http://localhost:8080/) in your browser.

+### IDE support ###

+This template includes plugins that generate all the necessary files for working with either eclipse or intellij, depending on your preference.
+After generating the application, execute either `sbt eclipse` or `sbt idea` (or both!) from the project to directory to generate your IDE's dependencies.
+Note, anytime a dependency is added to the build.sbt file, these commands will need to be run again.

 ### JRebel ###

 Note: I recommend checking out [JRebel](http://zeroturnaround.com/software/jrebel/buy/) for auto code redploys.